 As of June 30, 2023, UIHC had \$1.36 billion invested in capital assets, net of accumulated depreciation and amortization.
 The \$132.9 million, or 10.9%, increase over the prior year is largely due to a \$118.2 million increase to construction in progress for the UIHC at Forevergreen Road project.
-The project provides for the development of a health care complex that includes a 30,000 square foot hospital wing that may house up to 48 beds, 21 emergency care rooms, two procedures rooms, laboratories, and a pharmacy is anticipated to reach substantial completion in the December 2024.
-During fiscal year 2023, UIHC also completed a \$23.0 million dollar expansion of the Heart and Vascular Center Cardiac Catheterization procedure labs to provide easier access to advanced cardiac care services.
+During fiscal year 2023, UIHC also completed a \$23.0 million expansion of the Heart and Vascular Center Cardiac Catheterization procedure labs to provide easier access to advanced cardiac care services.

-Management's Discussion and Analysis June 30, 2023 and 2022
+Management's Discussion and Analysis June 30, 2024 and 2023